jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

  **Fold Space and Matter**
 Kaecilius’s **Fold Space and Matter** power adds a new rule to Vs. System® 2PCG®: an exhausted resource doesn’t produce recruit points.
 You can still use an exhausted location to pay for a super power.

+# The Kingpin (SC)
+Set: The Defenders
+**Underworld Boss**
+The Kingpin Supporting Character has a Super Power where he takes over as your main character.
+When this happens, your former Main Character becomes a Supporting Character and remains in the game.
+It can still gain XP and Level Up, but you don’t lose the game if it gets KO’d.
+Instead, you now lose the game when Kingpin gets KO’d.

 # Kraven the Hunter (MC)
 Set: Sinister Syndicate
 ** Spring the Trap **